knarbmakes/ifworldscollide/README.md

 A game is played in 5 **rounds**, win conditions are determined by scenario objectives.

-Each **round** happens in 3 steps:
+Each **round** happens in 3 phases:

-1. **ENVIRONMENT STEP** Starting with the player that finished deploying first, alternate who rolls environment effects for the current round.
+1. **ENVIRONMENT EFFECTS** Starting with the player that finished deploying first, alternate who rolls environment effects for the current round.
   * To randomly choose the effect for the current round: roll a six sided dice, and look up the Environment effect on the appropriate faction list.
 Keep this effect visible with a card or a sticky note for both players to reference readily.
   * For more details, see the Environment Effects section.